gantasrilaitha/text-to-sql/README.md

 All the paraphrased datasets are merged & Navie Bayes Classifier is applied to classify the aggregates (MIN,MAX,COUNT,AVG..)that would be used in SQL query.Obtained train & val accuracy of 87% and test accuracy of 82%.

-For translation of text to SQL: a)Used unparaphrased wikisql dataset and applied SEQ2SEQ model to obtain simple queries(Evaluation metric used: BLU Score & Accuracy) b)Used spider dataset and applied pretrained BART model to achieve complex queries.(Evaluation metric used:Rouge Score)
+For translation of text to SQL:
+	a)Used unparaphrased wikisql dataset and applied SEQ2SEQ model to obtain simple queries(Evaluation metric used: BLU Score & Accuracy) b)Used spider dataset and applied pretrained BART model to achieve complex queries.(Evaluation metric used:Rouge Score)

-bayes_wikisql.ipynb:contains bayes classifier to identify aggregates to be used in sql query text_to_sql_wikisql_paraphrasing.ipynb: contains paraphrased wikisql dataset& implemented seq2seq model for sql generation text_to_sql_spider_BART.ipynb: contians BART model for complex queries text_to_sql_wikisql_w/oparaphrase.ipynb: contains seq2seq model for text to sql withouto paraphrasing the dataset
+>bayes_wikisql.ipynb:contains bayes classifier to identify aggregates to be used in sql query
+>text_to_sql_wikisql_paraphrasing.ipynb: contains paraphrased wikisql dataset& implemented seq2seq model for sql generation
+>text_to_sql_wikisql_w/oparaphrase.ipynb: contains seq2seq model for text to sql withouto paraphrasing the dataset
+>text_to_sql_spider_BART.ipynb: contians BART model for complex queries